draftable/compare-api-java-client/README.md

 The package `draftable-compare-api` provides a module, `com.draftable.api.client`, which provides two classes, `Comparisons` and `Comparison`.

-To construct an API client, use `new Comparisons(String accountId, String authToken)`.
-The `Comparisons` instance lets you manage your account's comparisons (creating new comparisons, and getting/deleting existing comparisons).
+An instance of `Comparisons` lets you create new comparisons, retrieve all or specific comparisons, and delete specific comparisons.

-Instances of `Comparison` are returned by API methods, and provide metadata for a given comparison.
+Instances of `Comparison` are returned by methods, and provide metadata for a given comparison.

-So, we'll assume you set things up as follows:
+Accessing the Draftable cloud API requires only the account ID and auth token.
+Create an instance of `Comparisons` like this:

     import com.draftable.api.client.Comparisons;
     import com.draftable.api.client.Comparison;
     ...
+    Comparisons comparisons = new Comparisons(<your account ID>, <your auth token>);

+Enterprise self-hosted users need to provide the base URL as a third parameter, like this:

+    import com.draftable.api.client.Comparisons;
+    import com.draftable.api.client.Comparison;
+    ...
-    Comparisons comparisons = new Comparisons(<your account ID>, <your auth token>)
+    Comparisons comparisons = new Comparisons(<your account ID>, <your auth token>, "http://draftable.your.com/api/v1");

 ### Getting comparisons

-`Comparisons` provides `getAllComparisons()` and `getComparison(String identifier)`.
+The `Comparisons` instance provides methods:

 - `getAllComparisons()` returns a `List<Comparison>` giving metadata for _all your comparisons_, ordered from newest to oldest.
 This is a potentially expensive operation.

 - `getComparison(String identifier)` returns a single `Comparison` object, or raises `Comparisons.ComparisonNotFoundException` if there isn't a comparison with that identifier.

 ###### Comparison objects

 `Comparison` objects have the following properties:

 - `identifier`: a `String` giving the identifier.
 - `left`, `right`: `Comparison.Side` objects giving information about each side, with properties:
     - `fileType`: the file extension.
     - `sourceURL`  _(optional)_: if the file was specified as a URL, this will be a string with the URL.
 Otherwise, `null`.
     - `displayName` _(optional)_: the display name, if one was given.
 Otherwise, `null`.
 - `isPublic`: a `boolean` giving whether the comparison is public, or requires authentication to view.
 - `creationTime`: an `Instant` giving when the comparison was created.